MontiCore/json/json.md

   * Symbols are by definition *externally visible* and *exported*.
     All of them, even deeply nested ones!
-  * Therefore, symbol resolving is implemented in a way that even deeply nested names are found by `resolve.Many`.
+  * Therefore, symbol resolving is implemented in a way that even deeply nested names are found by `resolve.Many` delivering a set of found symbols.
-* Some examples: XXX TODO NJ
+* Some examples showng nested access zB "adress.street" and "street": XXX TODO NJ

 ## Functionality